-For contracts that contain variable consideration, the Group estimates the amount of consideration to which it will be entitled using the expected value method.
+For contracts that contain variable consideration, the Group estimates the amount of consideration to which it will be entitled using the expected value method which better predicts the amount of consideration of which the Group will be entitled.

 The estimated amount of variable consideration is included in the transaction price only to the extent that it is highly probable that such an inclusion will not result in a significant revenue reversal in the future when the uncertainty associated with the variable consideration is subsequently resolved.